How to Install Aspose.PDF for Rust via C++

 asposepdf = { path = "{path}/asposepdf" }

 4. Build your project (cargo build).
-On the first build, the dynamic library for your platform will be unpacked automatically from the .bz2 archive in the lib folder.
-This may cause a short delay.
+On the first build, the appropriate dynamic library for your platform will be automatically extracted from the .bz2 archive in the lib folder and linked to your project.

 Notes